-Aboriginal students at the High School now account for over 10% of the school community.
+Aboriginal students at the High School now account for over 17% of the school community.
 The majority of these students are from the Esperance area however we are lucky to have a diverse Aboriginal community studying at the school.
-We have many students enrolled from the Goldfields towns of Lenora, Menzies and Kalgoorlie but also from as far as Turkey Creek, Kununurra and also the Northern Territory.
+We have many students enrolled from the Goldfields towns of Lenora, Menzies and Kalgoorlie and sometimes from as far as the Pilbara, Kimberleys and the Northern Territory.

-In 2015 the school created a new pastoral teacher role at the school of Aboriginal Education Coordinator.
-The role signifies the schools commitment to ensure all Aboriginal students are supported during their journey through school whether they are part of the two programs of Follow the Dream or Clontarf or not.
+The school has a pastoral care role at the school of Aboriginal Education Coordinator.
+The role signifies the schools commitment to ensure all Aboriginal students are supported during their journey through school whether they are part of the three programs of Follow the Dream, Clontarf, Stars Foundation or not.

 The school continues to show its commitment to ensuring all high school students have a cultural awareness by offering Aboriginal Cultural Studies as a class in Year 7 and Year 8, along with commemorating and celebrating events on the calendar such as NAIDOC week.